-This is pretty much everything I carry on any trip.
-Additional items like your sleeping bag, tent etc; and the type of clothes (eg. you won’t need shorts/capris while trekking in Himalayas, but perhaps an additional pair of cargo pants) depends on what kind of trip you’re going for.
+This is pretty much everything I carry on a trip.
+Additional items like a sleeping bag, tent, etc; and the type of clothes depends on what kind of trip you’re going for.
+Eg, you won’t need half-pants while trekking in the Himalayas, but perhaps an additional pair of cargo pants.
 So have your wits about it.

 For more, here’s a list of 10 travel packing tips that will further help you reach your full travel ninja potential:

 Take earplugs.
 Because snorers are everywhere and you need your sleep.

 Skip the towel.
 As I said, rather take a long sardine cloth, because it is handy and multi-functional.